SBDJUK/vdj_to_sdj/README.md

-# vdj\_to\_sdj
+# VDJ to SDJ

-This is a rust application that does some limited conversion of metadata from VirtualDJ to Serato DJ.
+This is a rust application that does one-way conversion of metadata from VirtualDJ to Serato DJ.

+Whilst most fields are standard tag formats, some are not, and so moving between the two applications required some comversion.
+There are existing applications like Lexicon and ATGR DJCU that can do this for you.
+Both applications have some limitations, and since I wanted a custom approach I set about creating my own tool to do the conversion exactly how I wanted.

 The current version of this application performs a limited conversion of 3 pieces of information: